-1.6 Types of Competition 1.6.1 Individual Starting Possibilities
+1.6 Types of Competition

+Starting Possibilities

-At any one competition, a vaulter may enter 1 individual horse competition with the exception of Intermediate, Advanced and Open vaulters who are allowed to start twice in individual horse competition.
+At any one event, a vaulter may enter 1 individual horse competition with the exception of Intermediate, Advanced and Open vaulters who are allowed to start twice in individual horse competition.

 A vaulter can start twice in the same level or once in a level and once in the level below.
 Both starts must be on different horses.